taublast/DrawnUi.Maui.Demo/README.md

 In a base scenarion a gesture would be passed all along to the ends of a view tree to its ends for every top-level control.
 If a gesture is marked as consumed (by returning `true`) a control would typically stop processing gestures at this level.

-By overrifing `OnGestureReceived` any control might process gestures with or without passing them to children.
+By overriding `ProcessGestures` any control might process gestures with or without passing them to children.

 When creating a custom control the standart code for the override would be to pass gestures below by caling `base` then processing at the current level.
 You might choose to do it differently acording your needs.